seandstewart/bardly/pending/tragedies/hamlet/11-player.md

 How long will a man lie i' the earth ere he rot?

 **First Clown**
-I' faith, if he be not rotten before he die—as we
+I' faith, if he be not rotten before he die-as we
 have many pocky corses now-a-days, that will scarce
-hold the laying in—he will last you some eight year
+hold the laying in-he will last you some eight year
 or nine year: a tanner will last you nine year.

 **HAMLET**